thecartercenter/nemo-docs/content/formsquestions/formsquestions.rst

 Hints are optional help texts used to provide additional instructions on the question.

-- On ELMO desktop, hint can be seen when clicking on :guilabel:`i` icon on the right of the question.
+- On ELMO desktop, click :fa:`info-circle` on the right of the question to see the hint.
 - On ODK Collect (ELMO Android app), the hint will be shown below the question as follows:

 .. image:: hint-android.png